thindil/hunter/README.md

 directory (where this file is) enter terminal commands: `robodoc --rc others/robodocada.rc` and after it `./robofix.py docs`.

+## Translating the program

+Hunter uses [GetText](https://www.gnu.org/software/gettext/) for a translation system.
+To create new or update existing translations, uses *translations.sh* script located in the main directory(where this file is).
+You can see all the options available for this script by entering terminal command:
+`./translations.sh help`

+### Adding new translation

+To add new translation to the program, enter terminal command:
+`./translations.sh createlocale [localename]` where *localename* is standard language code (for example `de` or `en_US`).
+It will create a new empty translation file with proper directories structure.

+### Editing existing translation

+To edit existing translation, just open proper *.po* file in text editor or, if you prefer, you can use [Poedit](https://poedit.net/).
+After finishing edition, you should regenerate the program translations with terminal command:
+`./translations.sh generate`

 ## Licenses
 Hunter is available under [GPLv3](COPYING) license.